j-hannes/elm-tutorial/docs/tutorial.md

 Now we should find a public folder again with our index.html in it.

-Finally we need to create a task to compile the elm source code:
+Finally we need to create a task to compile the elm source code.
+We can use the gulp-elm plugin for that:

 ```JavaScript
 // ...